Christian Bethancourt Player Props: Rays vs. Astros

 Astros Pitching Rankings

-- The 9.2 strikeouts per nine innings compiled by the Astros pitching staff ranks seventh in the league.
+- The Astros pitching staff ranks sixth in the league with a collective 9.3 strikeouts per nine innings.

-- The Astros have the third-ranked team ERA across all MLB pitching staffs (3.81).
+- The Astros' 3.81 team ERA ranks third among all league pitching staffs.

-- Astros pitchers combine to give up 121 total home runs at a clip of 1.2 per game (to rank 16th in the league).
+- Astros pitchers combine to give up 122 total home runs at a clip of 1.2 per game (to rank 16th in baseball).

-- In his last appearance on Sunday against the Oakland Athletics, the righty went 5 2/3 innings, allowing two earned runs while surrendering one hit.
+- The righty's last appearance came on Sunday against the Oakland Athletics, when he went six innings, surrendering two earned runs while giving up six hits.

-- In 19 games this season, the 26-year-old has a 4.32 ERA and 8.3 strikeouts per nine innings, while giving up a batting average of .238 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.